Jesse-Yan/Matrix_Calculator/README.txt

 #### Warning, If code in ateam.zip won't run, please check CS400_final_project.zip
 #### Be sure to check README.md for more detailed describtion!!!

+Known Issue (BUG Report)
+*Cholesky will always produce wrong result(FIXED) *Might cause stackoverflow when giving a Huge Odd number (vary base on PC set up) *Grammer issue in readme.md and .txt (So Sorry about that)